App components

 the configuration using the special component type "wire-cell".
 This

-CLI.
+only works for the wire-cell CLI.
 Other environments such as for

 interfacing with art provide similar special configuration means.